RN to BS in Nursing BS

 The baccalaureate degree program in nursing at UW-Milwaukee is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
 The program is also approved by the State of Wisconsin Board of Nursing.

-The UW-Milwaukee School of Nursing offers the flexibility of two modes of learning for students to complete the RN to BSN program.
-Students enjoy the ability to move in and out of what mode best fits their learning style and life needs.
+The UW-Milwaukee School of Nursing offers a program that understands the needs of busy professionals.
+We provide two flexible learning modes for students to complete the RN to BSN program.
+This flexibility allows students to adapt their learning to their unique learning style and life needs.
 We offer online and competency-based assessments.
-Prelicensure Associate Degree Nursing (ADN) students can request permission to take courses to satisfy requirements for BSN completion.
+Prelicensure Associate Degree in Nursing (ADN) students in the final year of their ADN program can also request permission to enroll in courses as special students.
+Special students may take courses to satisfy the requirements for BSN completion.

 Learn about both RN to BSN programs now by viewing the virtual information session recording.